 Continue Reading

-When possible it's best to keep students in Moodle when using Moodle to allow them easy return to course content, embedding videos from various hosts is the best way to do this with Video multimedia.
-If you made the video yourself, consider instead using Kaltura.
-Many video hosting services offer Embed codes- this is a [...]
+When possible it's best to keep students in Moodle to allow them to return to course content easily.
+Embedding videos in your course instead of sharing links is the best way to do this with Video multimedia that is not stored in Kaltura.
+If you made the video yourself or if it is a YouTube [...]

 Continue Reading